The SWOT Analysis

 How do you do a SWOT analysis?

 Do you want to know how to do a SWOT analysis?
 Don’t worry; it’s easy!

 SWOT stands for ‘Strengths, Weaknesses, Opportunities and Threats’.
-Strengths and weaknesses relate to internal factors, whereas opportunities and threats are triggers to consider external issues.
+Strengths and weaknesses relate to internal factors, whereas opportunities and threats are external issues or circumstances.

 When using the tool it is worth taking some time to brainstorm as many different considerations as you can under each heading.
 Then prioritise them; work out which are the top three to five things in each quadrant.